- Home

 Best for: Couples, luxury seekers, snorkelers, cultural experiences

 Likuliku Lagoon Resort occupies one of the Mamanucas' most beautiful protected coves, where perfect white sand meets a turquoise lagoon so clear you can watch fish from the beach.
 What sets this location apart is how Likuliku maintains genuine Fijian character despite being an upscale resort.
-Traditional architecture, local staff, cultural programs, and sustainable practices create luxury that feels rooted in place rather than generic international resort style.

-This is luxury beach experience done right – impeccable service and facilities that enhance rather than overwhelm the natural environment.
+This is luxury beach experience done right - impeccable service and facilities that enhance rather than overwhelm the natural environment.
 The adults-only policy ensures tranquility, while the cultural authenticity means you're experiencing genuine Fijian hospitality rather than manufactured resort atmosphere.
-Day visitors aren't permitted, keeping the beach exclusive to resort guests and maintaining that secluded paradise feeling despite reasonable proximity to Nadi.

 ✓ Perfect For